 To optimize exemptions and avoid unnecessary taxation:

 The Tax Foundation emphasizes that accurate tax rate application is critical in the post-Wayfair landscape, where businesses must monitor both physical and economic nexus.
-Platforms like Kintsugi automate tax rate updates in real-time.
-This ensures businesses always apply the correct rates for sales tax compliance, eliminating the risk of overpayments.
 By staying current, businesses reduce administrative work and ensure every transaction aligns with state requirements.

 The South Dakota v.
 Wayfair decision redefined sales tax laws and increased compliance obligations for businesses engaging in remote sales.
 To avoid overpayments, businesses must monitor nexus, classify products accurately, manage exemptions effectively, and stay updated on rate changes.